reki2000/fnesemu/README.md

 A NES Emulator written in Flutter Web

-This project is under experimental.
+This project is under experiment.

-- 60 fps on i5-8250
+- almost 60 fps on chrome/i5-8250
-- supports mapper type 0 and 3
+- supports mapper type 0,2 and 3

 # How to use